paxunix/jeepscore/README.md

 one.

 The bottom-most section shows which games are saved on your phone.
-There is a maximum of 50, above which the oldest games will be deleted.
+There is a maximum of 50, above which the oldest games will be automatically deleted.

-You can delete all games, check the boxes to delete specific games, or check a single box to load that game (this makes it become the active game and the Game count area will be updated).
+You can delete all games, or check the boxes to delete specific games.
+A prompt will confirm you are sure you want to delete before doing so.

+Clicking the Load button will load the checked game and it will replace the active game in the above panel.
+Your previous game is not lost, it is just no longer the active game--you can always load it back in.

 By default, the game is named based on the date and time it was started.
 The row prefixed with an arrow (➔) indicates the current (visible) game.